 Additionally, the direct coupler had a "feed-thru" connection that allowed the direct coupler and the receiver tuning head to be connected together and to simultaneously operate the receiver tuning (this setup tends to compromise the otherwise smooth operation of the Receiver Tuning Head.)

 Hint: For smooth tuning operation don't

 over-tighten the collar nuts on any of the flex cables or couplers.

-Also, avoid "tight" bends in the routing of the flex cable
+tuning.
+Also, avoid "tight" bends in the routing of the flex cable with

-with no radius tighter than 12" for best results.
-Securing the flex
+no radius tighter than 6" for best results.
+Securing the flex cables

-cables and tuning heads will also help in keeping all parts in a stable,
+and tuning heads will also help significantly by keeping all parts in a stable, fixed

 Ancillary Parts - The ARB used one power cable, one control box cable, one flexible tuning (spline-ends) cable, one "Pilot's" control box, one remote tuning head, a shock mount and phones.
 It was also possible to setup for "dual operation" by adding an "Operator's" control box and control box cable (connected to the first control box) along with a second flexible tuning cable, "T" coupler and second tuning control head for larger aircraft where either a navigator or radioman was aboard.
 A bowden cable was also necessary to allow switching from "Remote" to "Local" control from the pilot's position.